 The Rottweiler Golden Retriever mix inherited energy from its parents, so this crossbreed requires 1-2 hours of daily exercise.

-If you are someone who likes to take long walks or hikes, your Golden Rottweiler mix will be happy to accompany you.
-Alternatively, if you prefer a lighter frame, a simple fetch game will suffice.
+If you like to take long walks or hikes, your Golden Rottweiler mix will be happy to accompany you.
+Alternatively, a simple fetch game will suffice if you prefer a lighter frame.

 Nutrition: What Should You Feed Your Rottweiler Golden Retriever mix